 If you ask the casual music fan which genres are more likely to bring up recreational substance use, hip-hop or contemporary electronic music are likely to be the most common answers.
 But according to our research, both of these styles are relatively tame.

-Out of eight categories, country leads the way with a 1.6 mentions per song on average, followed closely by jazz and pop music.
-Hip-hop actually falls in last place at less than 1.3 mentions behind folk, challenging the assumption that all rappers are lyrical drug peddlers.
+Out of eight categories, country leads the way with 1.6 mentions per song on average, followed closely by jazz and pop music.
+Hip-hop actually falls in the last place at less than 1.3 mentions behind folk, challenging the assumption that all rappers are lyrical drug peddlers.